 Reporting on the issue of climate change has sometimes been characterized by “false balance” — the tendency to cover scientific findings as if there were always two “sides” that each legitimately differed over facts.
-But over the past decade, the scientific consensus has grown even clearer: Climate change is happening and humans are the cause.
+But over the past decade, the scientific consensus has grown even clearer: Global warming is happening and humans are the cause.

 The following includes examples of scientific research at the edge of understanding; it also features useful background studies and reports that can anchor coverage and communication in baseline knowledge and combat misinformation: